Barco de Piedra

 Two approaches work very well: Tempranillo’s ripe fruit naturally compliments the sweeter meatiness of pork and veal.
 On the other hand, Ribera del Duero produces very robust and tannic reds, usually showing a black fruit and mineral character that is a better match with rare beef than any California Cabernet or Zinfandel.
 For simple fare, aged hard cheeses like Manchego, Spanish almonds, Sevilla olives and crusty bread are rustic and classic accompaniments.

 VINIFICATION AND AGEING:

 During harvest, the best bunches are selected.
-After de-stemming and crushing, the unfermented juice mixes with the skins for 2-3 days at cool temperatures.
-Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for 8 days.
+After de-stemming and crushing, the unfermented juice rests with the skins for 2-3 days at cool temperatures.
+Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for another 8 days.
 Fermentation and malolactic fermentation takes place in stainless steel tanks.
 The wine is aged for 4 months in 300-liter 85% French and 15% American oak barrels that are 3 years old.

 LOCATION, SOIL, CLIMATE: